Posted: January 20, 2023

 Designate an area to keep emergency supplies and ensure that these supplies are kept up-to-date.

 If someone requires daily medications, it is important to make sure that they are refilled and placed in an easily accessible location – one that can be found during a power outage.

-Running out of necessary medications can also cause other health complications, which can become deadly for some individuals during a time with reduced access to essential services.
-If the doctor will allow, have a small backup supply of meds for such situations.
+Running out of necessary medications can also cause other health complications.
+This can become deadly for some individuals during a time with reduced access to essential services.
+In preparing for emergencies, have a small backup supply of meds, if the doctor will allow, for such situations

 Planning of finances should not be ignored.
 If someone suddenly cannot afford to pay their bills or buy necessities during or after an emergency situation, this can cause severe problems such as illness, lack of proper nutrition, loss of utility services, or eviction from their home.

 Many older adults depend on sources of income such as social security, disability, and government assistance.
 It is important to make sure their payments will be deposited on time or make alternative financial arrangements if necessary.
 Setting up automatic direct deposits can prevent an uninterrupted flow of needed funds.

 For more information on how we can provide the help you need in case a friend or family member is not available, contact us at Rhythms Home Care.
 We’ll be happy to explain ways we can support older adults in both emergency and non-emergency situations.